ROCm/omnitrace/source/docs/instrumenting.md

                                    Labeling info for functions.
 By default, just the function name is recorded.
 Use these options to gain more information about the function signature or location of the functions
-    -d, --default-components       Default components to instrument (only useful when timemory is enabled in omnitrace library)
+    -C, --config                   Read in a configuration file and encode these values as the defaults in the executable -d, --default-components       Default components to instrument (only useful when timemory is enabled in omnitrace library)
     --env                          Environment variables to add to the runtime in form VARIABLE=VALUE.
-E.g. use '--env OMNITRACE_USE_TIMEMORY=ON' to default to using timemory instead of perfetto --mpi                          Enable MPI support (requires omnitrace built w/ MPI and GOTCHA support).
-NOTE: this will automatically be activated if MPI_Init/MPI_Init_thread and MPI_Finalize are found in the symbol table of target
+E.g. use '--env OMNITRACE_USE_TIMEMORY=ON' to default to using timemory instead of perfetto --mpi                          Enable MPI support (requires omnitrace built w/ full or partial MPI support).
+NOTE: this will automatically be activated if MPI_Init, MPI_Init_thread, MPI_Finalize, MPI_Comm_rank, or MPI_Comm_size are found in the symbol table of target

     [GRANULARITY OPTIONS]

-    -l, --instrument-loops         Instrument at the loop level -r, --min-address-range        If the address range of a function is less than this value, exclude it from instrumentation
+    -l, --instrument-loops         Instrument at the loop level -i, --min-instructions         If the number of instructions in a function is less than this value, exclude it from instrumentation
+    -r, --min-address-range        If the address range of a function is less than this value, exclude it from instrumentation
+    --min-instructions-loop        If the number of instructions in a function containing a loop is less than this value, exclude it from instrumentation
     --min-address-range-loop       If the address range of a function containing a loop is less than this value, exclude it from instrumentation
+    --coverage [ basic_block | function | none ]
+                                   Enable recording the code coverage.
+If instrumenting in coverage mode ('-M converage'), this simply specifies the granularity.
+If instrumenting in trace or sampling mode, this enables recording code-coverage in addition to the instrumentation of that mode (if any).
     --dynamic-callsites            Force instrumentation if a function has dynamic callsites (e.g. function pointers) --traps                        Instrument points which require using a trap.
 On the x86 architecture, because instructions are of variable size, the instruction at a point may be too small for